psybhie/DND/DND/Confluence.md

 Unlike other magic users, clerics and druids were the first magic users to be viewed more favorably, as their power was viewed as a coming from a benevolent force like gods, or a neutral force like nature.
 This lead to clerics and druids to be some of the first to be accepted into society by those less ignorant of the way magic works.

+Warlocks are still mostly ostracized, along with necromancers.
+They still exist, but society deems their magic foul and "bad", coming from misbegotten places.
+A warlock or necromancer living in Confluence will either have to hide their magical abilities or pass as something else.